kachick/ruby-ulid/README.md

 ulid = ULID.parse('01F4A5Y1YAQCYAYCTC7GRMJ9AA') #=> ULID(2021-04-27 17:27:22.826 UTC: 01F4A5Y1YAQCYAYCTC7GRMJ9AA)
 ```

-It can extract timestamps and binary formats.
+It is helpful to inspect.

 ```ruby
 ulid.to_time #=> 2021-04-27 17:27:22.826 UTC